 In 1963, Bobby starred with Ann- Margret in the iconic movie “Bye Bye Birdie.”
 They appeared a few years ago together recently at the Academy of Motion Picture Arts & Sciences premiere of the digital restoration of the movie.

-Bobby Rydell’s influence on popular music has been profound.
+Bobby Rydell’s influence on popular music was profound.
 When the producers of “Grease” wanted to pay tribute to the era in which the popular musical was set, they named the high school where most of the action took place “Rydell High” in his honor.

 In 1995, his hometown of Philadelphia, Pennsylvania named the street he was born “Bobby Rydell Boulevard.”
 The City of Philadelphia sponsored “block party” followed dedication ceremonies — Quite a tribute to a city’s favorite native son!
 Wildwood, New Jersey also has a street named for Bobby in appreciation for Bobby’s massive hit, “Wildwood Days.”

-As a reviewer of a recent performance simply stated, “Bobby Rydell is a true American music treasure.”
+As a reviewer of one of Bobby’s recent performance simply stated, “Bobby Rydell is a true American music treasure.”
+And he truly was!